 More Than Just a Pretty Face

 For North Americans, Poland is still mostly an undiscovered destination, but Europeans have been returning year after year.
-Of all the cities claiming to be the next Prague, Krakow is for real.
-Make sure you visit this golden city before the prices climb too high and before the crowds take over.
+Of all the cities claiming to be the next Prague, Krakow comes the closest.
 Poland offers profound history, beautiful cities, glorious castles and elegant palaces, fairytale mountain villages and scenery that will leave you speechless.
-The food is superb and imaginatively presented, the shopping is truly world-class, the music is everywhere, but the country's greatest wealth is its people: kind, open-hearted, warm and honest.
+The food is superb and imaginatively presented, the shopping is truly world-class, the music is everywhere, but the country's greatest wealth is its people: kind, open-hearted, warm, and honest.

 There are many legends surrounding the beginnings of Krakow, and the most beloved one is the legend of the Wawel Dragon.
 A long time ago, in a lovely castle on a hill above the river there lived a king, a queen and a beautiful princess.
 Their lives would have passed slowly and without much excitement, as was usual in those times, if it wasn't for a dreadful dragon who decided to make his home in a cave underneath the castle.

 Art and architecture are a testimony to the splendor of the past.
 It is common for paintings, sculptures, and architecture to bear hidden meanings which mirror the economic and political circumstances of the nation.

 Krakow is considered a gem of medieval and Renaissance architecture and a European cultural capital.
 It's a magical place where legends are mixed with reality, and stories from the old times still find relevance in contemporary life.